KAY53N/PyHutool/docs/keybord.rst

 The press(), keyDown(), and keyUp() Functions
 =============================
-To press these keys, call the press() function and pass it a string from the pyautogui.KEYBOARD_KEYS such as enter, esc, f1 For example:
+To press these keys, call the press() function and pass it a string from the pyhutool.KEYBOARD_KEYS such as enter, esc, f1 For example:
 .. code:: python